 This accounting software has thousands of customisable reports, as well as built-in dashboards.
 Therefore, finance teams don’t have to spend hours compiling data and building reports from scratch.
 As the accounting software is also cloud-based, work can be completed at any time, and from any location.
 This makes it far more likely that new transactions will be recorded in real-time, which in turn ensures reports are fuelled by up-to-date data.
 This ultimately leads to a clear and correct picture of financial health, as well as powerful predictions that guide strategic business decisions.

-If you’re looking to adopt a more innovative culture within your finance team (and want to use technology to facilitate this), then be sure to read more about Advanced Financials, our cloud-based accounting software.
+If you’re looking to adopt a more innovative culture within your finance team (and want to use technology to facilitate this), then be sure to read more about our Cloud-based accounting software, Advanced Financials.